 Any work performed in excess of 40 hours per week constitutes overtime.
 In the case of multiple shifts, any work that exceeds the planned daily working time is overtime.

-Overtime is usually compensated by an increased rate of pay, ranging from 15 per cent to 50 per cent depending upon the collective agreement and when the overtime takes place (e.g., day or night).
+Overtime is usually compensated by an increased rate of pay, ranging from 15 per cent to 50 per cent depending on the collective agreement and when the overtime takes place (e.g., day or night).
 However, collective agreements are free to compensate overtime with additional leave.